mciobanu/GDriveTimeManager/README.md

 # Google Drive™ Time Manager

-The main purpose of this is to set the changed time for Google Drive™ folders such that their "modified" time as shown on the site reflects the latest time a file within that folder was changed, looking recursively at all the files.
+The main purpose of this is to set the modified time for a Google Drive™ folder (or more) to reflect the latest time a file within that folder was changed, looking at all the files directly in that folder as well as recursively in its sub-folders.
 If a folder is empty, its time will be set to January 1st 1970, 12:00 UTC.

-The default behavior for a folder's "modified" time is to reflect when the user created or last changed the folder itself, while files or folders in it have no impact on it.
+The default behavior for a folder's "modified" time is to reflect when the user created or last changed the folder itself, while files or folders in it have no impact on the folder's "modified" time.

-Changed times can also be set for files.
+The modified times can also be set for files.

-Another purpose is to serve as an example of using *Google Apps Script* to implement custom functionality in a spreadsheet.
+Another purpose is to serve as an example of using *Google Apps Script™* to implement custom functionality in a spreadsheet.

 ## Example